<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6322673&amp;fmt=gif">

 Even with heavy government investment and subsidies, Western vehicle manufacturers are most concerned about the future of EV production.
 In recent years, Chinese EV competitors, like BYD, have released EVs at significantly lower price points.

 Hybrid vehicles are also gaining in popularity, at least in the short term.
-In February, U.S. sales of hybrid vehicles increased five times faster than EV sales.
+In 2025, hybrid sales continued to outpace pure EVs in the US market, where consumer hesitancy around range and price remains significant.
 This shift could be particularly driven by concerns about the range of stand-alone EVs and their high price points.
 Hybrid vehicles serve as a fantastic stepping stone to full EVs and help to reduce carbon emissions, so these sales are still positive.

 Some EVs operate using upwards of 50,000 electronic components.
 However, microchips are needed for all modern vehicles.
 No matter the pace of EV adoption, it is safe to assume that the requirement for electronics in transportation will only increase over time.